hipstas/kaldi-pop-up-archive/README.md

 ## Manual method

 Alternately, you can start the batch manually.
-(You'll need to run the first chunk of `setup.sh` by hand first.)
+You will need to run the first chunk of [setup.sh](https://github.com/hipstas/kaldi-pop-up-archive/blob/master/setup.sh) by hand first, however.

-Create `/audio_in/` directory in your Docker container and add media files.
+- Now create the `/audio_in/` directory in your Docker container and add some media files.

 ```
 mkdir /audio_in/
 cd /audio_in/
 ```

-- Create a 16kHz copy of each file with `ffmpeg`.
+- Make a 16kHz copy of each file with `ffmpeg`.

 ```
 for file in *.{wav,mp3,mp4,WAV,MP3,MP4}; do